Terms of Reference

 Nominations for a John Lewis Paton Distinguished University Professorship should consist of the following documents:

-(2) A letter from the nominator detailing the exceptional nature of the nominee's contributions and the significance of those contributions to teaching and learning, research and public engagement.
+(2) A letter from the nominator detailing the exceptional nature of the nominee's contributions and the significance of those contributions to teaching and learning, research, public engagement, and service.
 This letter should include specific examples regarding the quality and impact of the candidate’s work.
+This should be no more than 3-pages in length.

-(3) A letter of support from the candidate’s Dean that addresses the following:
+(3) A letter of support (no more than 2-pages) from the candidate’s Dean that addresses the following:

 • the reason for supporting this nomination; and,

-• the nominee’s contributions to teaching and learning, research and public engagement.
+• the nominee’s contributions to teaching and learning, research, public engagement, and service.
 Please note any impact this work has had to the discipline or community.

-(5) A list of the most significant contributions that the candidate has made during their career in the areas of teaching and learning, research and public engagement and their significance.
+(5) A list of the most significant contributions that the candidate has made during their career in the areas of teaching and learning, research, public engagement, and service, and their significance.
 This should be no more than 2 pages in length.

-(6) A maximum of three (3) selected works reflecting the nominee’s contributions to teaching, research and public engagement.
-These will be returned at the end of the adjudication process.
+(6) A maximum of three (3) selected works reflecting the nominee’s contributions to teaching, research, public engagement, and service.
+Works can be provided virtually/e-materials or hardcopy, which will be returned at the end of the adjudication process.

-(7) Letters of support for the candidate’s contributions to research from three (3) external referees, one (1) national and two (2) international, at the rank of full professor.
-References should be a maximum of three pages in length and should address the following:
+(7) Letters of support for the candidate’s contributions to research from two (2) external referees, one (1) national and one (1) international, at the rank of full professor.
+Reference letters should be a maximum of three pages in length and should address the following:

 • the referee’s direct and personal knowledge of the candidate and his or her work;